ooni/probe-cli/internal/enginenetx/DESIGN.md

 only takes in input the domain name to resolve;

-2. `LookupTactics` returns _a stream_ of viable "tactics", while `LookupHost` returns a list of IP addresses.
+2. `LookupTactics` returns _a stream_ of viable "tactics", while `LookupHost` returns a list of IP addresses (we define "stream" a channel where a background goroutine posts content and which is closed when done).

 The second point, in particular, is crucial.
 The design of `LookupTactics` is such that we can start attempting to dial as soon as we have some tactics